 Succession Attorney Alexandria, Louisiana

-If you’re getting ready to file a succession in Alexandria, Louisiana, you probably have questions.
-You may be wondering if you should file a succession on your own, how much attorneys charge, how long the process will take and what type of paperwork you will have to file with the court.
+If you’re looking for a succession attorney in Alexandria, Louisiana, you probably have questions.
+You may be wondering if you should file a succession on your own, how much it will cost, how long the process will take and what type of paperwork you will have to file with the court.

 Losing a loved one is one of the most stressful events you can go through and having to do a succession adds to your stress level.
 Here’s a few tips and FAQ we receive regularly:

 Louisiana has specific rules regarding the distribution of property.
 You probably have questions as to who gets what when someone dies.
 The Andries Law Firm helps clients all over Louisiana with succession matters and dealing with a loved one’s property.
 Attorney Jerome Andries is here to help families deal with large successions, small successions, ancillary successions and all types of estate matters.
 We can help you if your loved one died with a will or without a will and will ensure that you completely understand your legal rights throughout the process.

 There are two main categories of successions in Louisiana – testate and intestate.
 Testate means your loved one died with a will and intestate means they did not have a will or it was invalid.